apigee/apigee-go-gen/README.md

 ## Transformation Commands

-The `proxy-tool` offers a powerful set of `transform` commands for your Apigee development workflow.
+The `apigee-go-gen` offers a powerful set of `transform` commands for your Apigee development workflow.

 **XML ↔️ YAML Conversion:** Easily switch between XML and YAML formats